eyecode4you/Haskell-Projects/Baby's First Haskell/README.md

-# Quick Haskell Tutorials on functionality
+# Quick Haskell Coverage on functionality